panurge-ws/kinectgestures/README.md

     });
 ```

-6) Listen for gestures events
+8) Listen for gestures and players'status events

 ```javascript
 // weva the right hand